Armaan-Goel-NTU/SC4051-Project/README.md

 # SC4051-Project
 Remote File Access System for SC4051 Distributed Systems

+# Note
+### Based on feedback received during the demo
+T<sub>mserver</sub> was not used.
+When a cache entry expires on the client side, it asks the server for an updated copy.
+The server is supposed to check if the file has been modified by another client since initially serving that data to the requesting client.
+The server should only re-read and send the data if there were any modifications.
+Otherwise, it should just tell the client to extend the validity of its own cache by the freshness interval.
+In this implementation, the server always reads a file and sends the data whenever the client asks for it.
+There is no caching mechanism on the server-side, only on the client's side.

 # Installation
 The client is written in Go, which can be installed from https://go.dev/doc/install \
 The server is written in Rust, which can be installed from https://www.rust-lang.org/tools/install